cztomczak/cefpython/docs/Build-instructions.md

     * To perform a 32-bit Linux build on a 64-bit Linux system see Linux configuration in upstream cef/AutomatedBuildSetup.md.
 See also [cef/#1804](https://bitbucket.org/chromiumembedded/cef/issues/1804).
+* Sometimes it is also required to install these packages (eg. chroot):
+  `sudo apt-get install libnss3 libnspr4 libxss1 libgconf-2-4`

 ### Mac